 The result is a very confused player.
-And we've all been there - we all know that nagging feeling of "Why am I doing this again?"
+And we've all been there - we all know that nagging feeling of "why am I doing this again?"
 The feeling of not really driving the story, or the feeling of not caring about the avatar's motivations.

-We call this hollow feeling of disconnect "ludonarrative" dissonance, a term Clint Hocking coined a few years ago.
+We call this hollow feeling of disconnect ludonarrative dissonance, a term Clint Hocking coined a few years ago.

-Ludonarrative dissonance is something that designers and writer create when they don't understand player identity.
-They open a rift between Player and Character.
-Once we understand the problem it's manageable we can do something about it, though...
+Ludonarrative dissonance is something that designers and writer create when we don't understand player identity.
+We open a rift between Player and Character.
+Once we understand the problem it's manageable, though...